Experience-Monks/lookin/README.md

 **Scope**: inner class of [lookin](#module_lookin)
 **Returns**: `lookin` - An instance of lookin
 **Example**
+The following will create a parallax scene where one item is being inverse scaled and the other is not.

 ```javascript
 var lookin = require( 'lookin' );